 Definition of Ready

-Stories are told from user perspectives (where users can’t be the Login.gov team).
-They’re written in the form “as X, I want to Y so that Z.” For example:
+Stories are told from user perspectives.
+Users cannot be a member of the Login.gov team or others that may have an influence over or, bias of, our product (e.g. other TTS employees who have pre-existing knowledge of our service).
+Stories are written in the form “as X, I want to Y so that Z.” For example:

-As a user, I want to provide consent when an SP asks for how current my verified information is, so that I have full control of what Login.gov is sharing about me.
+As a user, I want to provide consent when an agency partner (sometimes referred to as a service provider or SP) asks how my information is shared, so that I have full control of what information Login.gov is sharing about me.

 - User is asked for consent when an SP asks for it for the first time only (either IAL1 or IAL2)